11.01.14 – 02.08.15

 Special thanks to Ikjung Cho, Eunsun Choi, Ji Youn Hong, Boram Jang, Bo Kim, Su Jung Kim, and Susan Lee for their assistance in the installation.

-Commonly Newcomer is supported by Nexon and Ford Foundation.
+Nexon and Ford Foundation.
 Additional support provided by the New York City Department of Cultural Affairs and New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.